 Vanesa Weyrauch: Vanesa is co-founder of Politics & Ideas, a think net focused in the interaction between research and policy, Director of the On Think Tanks School and founder of intuit/integral leadership.
 She has worked in the policy and research field for the past 14 years, especially with think tanks in Latin America.
 She has created several online courses on topics like policy influence planning, designing policy relevant research agendas, funding models, research communications and monitoring & evaluating policy influence addressed to think tanks in Latin America, Africa and Asia, and also works as mentor with several think tanks in these issues.
 She has evaluated different policy influence projects/programs/organisations and has worked as Institutional Development Director at CIPPEC (a leading think tank in Argentina).
 She holds a BA in Social Communications from Universidad Austral (Argentina) and a Certificate of Special Studies in Management and Administration from Harvard University.

-Leandro Echt: Leandro is the Coordinator of the On Think Tanks School and Editor for Latin America at On Think Tanks.
-He is also the General Coordinator of Politics & Ideas.
-He works on the policy and research field, engaging with think tanks, NGOs, and public agencies interested in linking evidence with public decisions, particularly in developing countries, through a mix of capacity building, mentoring and consultancy activities (such as evaluation of programs and organisational assessments) and complemented by research initiatives.
-He was the Coordinator of the Influence, Monitoring and Evaluation Program at the Argentinean think tank Center for the Implementation of Public Policies promoting Equity and Growth (CIPPEC).
+Leandro Echt: Leandro works in the policy and research field.
+He engages with think tanks, researchers, NGOs and public agencies interested in linking evidence with public decisions, particularly in developing countries, through capacity building, mentoring and consultancy activities including evaluation of programs and organisational assessments.
+His work is complemented by research initiatives.
+He is also the general coordinator of Politics & Ideas.
+Previously, he was the coordinator of the Influence, Monitoring and Evaluation Program at the Argentinean think tank Center for the Implementation of Public Policies promoting Equity and Growth (CIPPEC).
+He is Argentinean and is currently based in Florida, United States.

 The short course costs GBP 125.00.
 You may also join by signing up to the entire series of 7 Short Courses at GBP 700.00 for the series.